tldr-pages/tldr/pages/common/quota.md

 > Display users' disk space usage and allocated limits.

-- Show disk quotas for the current user:
+- Show disk quotas in human readable units for the current user:

-`quota`
+`quota -s`

 - Verbose output (also display quotas on filesystems where no storage is allocated):